syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/tooltip.md

 ## Adding Icon

-In addition to the text and content, by using [iconCss](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonTooltipModel/#iconcss) property you can define the custom style for the icons.
+You can use the [iconCss](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonTooltip/#iconcss) property to define the custom style for the icons.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}